 The wages and salaries of childcare workers in Australia are very much governed by the Children Services Award (2010) published by the Fair Work Commission.
 The Award outlines a number of rules and regulations pertaining to the relationship between childcare employers and employees, one of which being the minimum wages of early childcare professionals.

-Although salaries can often vary from centre to centre, the wages for junior jobs tend to sit within a couple of dollars (per hour) of the standards set within the Children Services Award.
+Although salaries of childcare jobs can often vary from centre to centre, the wages for junior positions tend to sit within a couple of dollars (per hour) of the standards set within the Children Services Award.

 There are four primary factors that influence your ability to increase your pay.

 To get a job as an early childhood educator in most states, you must be currently studying towards a Certificate III in Children’s Services (or Early Childhood Education).
+Through this qualification you will learn the essentials of working with children, and will be introduced to the Early Years Learning Framework.
 Wages start from $20.29 per hour for those who have yet to complete their Certificate, while those who have qualified could expect an hourly pay of $21.99+.

 Employees who have completed a Level 5 Diploma in Children Services, have a much wider knowledge than childcare workers with just a Certificate.
 With the additional skills and education obtained with this qualification, you may expect a minimum wage of $23.21 per hour (or $881.90 per week) and opens up a pathway for you to progress into more senior childcare roles.
 The Diploma is required to progress to a management position in childcare centres.